Service Animals

 SERVICE ANIMALS

 Note: Federal regulations implementing Title II of the Americans with Disabilities Act were amended in 2010 to broaden the right of individuals with disabilities to be accompanied by their service animals on school property.
 The new regulations, which took effect March 15, 2011, include a clear requirement that individuals with disabilities be permitted to be accompanied by their service animals in all areas of a public entity’s facilities where the public and school participants are allowed.
 Additionally, public entities are to modify existing policies, practices, and procedures to permit the use of service animals.
+The following language was adapted from the Service Animal policy of the Anchorage School District. |

 The Board is committed to providing quality education to all students and ensuring full access to district programs, services and facilities by individuals with disabilities, including those requiring the use of a service animal.
 The district will comply with all applicable laws concerning the use of service animals on district property, in classrooms, at school functions, and in connection with district services.